RESPITE OF REFRESHMENT

 Rest in God alone, my soul, for my hope comes from him.
 He alone is my rock and my salvation, my stronghold; I will not be shaken. ~ Psalm 62:5-6 (CSB)

 Join Shelly Esser, as she shares with us how laughter can help in life’s most difficult times.
 She shows us from her own personal experience the truth of Proverbs 17:22 ~ A joyful heart is good medicine, but a broken spirit dries up the bones.

-Connect with Karen Fendick, our Poetry Coordinator, as she encourages us to picture our anxieties and ask ourselves questions about them.
+Connect with Karen Fendick, Poetry Coordinator, as she encourages us to picture our anxieties and ask ourselves questions about them.
 Drawing from her own life she then shows us how to write a poem of our own.

-Next, follow Pamela Piquette, our Executive Director, as she shares how her diagnosis of anxiety was a surprise to her, though not to her family.
+Next, follow Pamela Piquette, Executive Director, as she shares how her diagnosis of anxiety was a surprise to her, though not to her family.
 She shows us ways anxiety can be disguised and how to recognize healing in plain sight.
 In her post, she touches on laughter, prayer, and thanksgiving, with a reminder that Jesus is with us.

-Finally, sit with Bettie Gilbert, our Volunteer Prayer Coordinator, as she shares a story of her anxious thoughts and her struggle to find peace and relief from fears as she lies in bed.
+Finally, sit with Bettie Gilbert, Volunteer Prayer Coordinator, as she shares a story of her anxious thoughts and her struggle to find peace and relief from fears as she lies in bed.
 She tells how she realizes that Jesus is there waiting for her to come to Him.
 There she finds respite and peace.
 Then she leaves us with several prayer prompts to help us find peace as we seek God’s help.

 IN THIS ISSUE • FINDING A RESPITE OF REFRESHMENT